thatsfov1/lightnews/README.md

 # MeetFriends🫂💬

-Based on Facebook React Social Network with responsive design and many different pages.
+Based on Facebook React Social Network with responsive design and many pages.

 ## Tech Stack